arjitj2/DeliveryProject/README.md

 To push new commits on current branch to git repo: git push

 To delete local branch (make sure you're on a different branch): git branch -D NAMEOFBRANCH

+##### IMPORTANT!
+Do the following on the master branch every time before creating new branch:
+To pull changes to current branch from GitHub repo: git pull

+To start and switch to new branch (always do this while on the master branch): git checkout -b NAMEOFBRANCH

 ### Submitting Branches for Review
 ###### (Remember, this is for finished products.
 Do not do this until it has been tested and probably looked at by someone else first)